Maharashtra lockdown extended till Aug 31 | Headlines

 Maharashtra lockdown extended till Aug 31

-Maharashtra Government on Wednesday extended the lockdown in the state till August 31 in view of rising coronavirus cases.
+Maharashtra Government on Wednesday extended the lockdown in the state till August 31 in view of rising coronavirus cases, which crossed the four- lakh mark in the day.
 A notification issued by Chief Secretary Sanjay Kumar said the decision has been taken as an "emergency step to prevent and contain" the spread of COVID-19.

 - READ MORE ON: